AmanJainCU/Customer-Segments/README.md

 ## Data

 The customer segments data is included as a selection of 440 data points collected on data found from clients of a wholesale distributor in Lisbon, Portugal.
-More information can be found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers).

 Note (m.u.) is shorthand for *monetary units*.